 These algorithms vary from app to app.
-Some examples:

 Whatever the method, dating apps are big business.
 Last Valentine’s day, App Annie reported that consumer spend in dating apps had doubled in the space of a year.
 The top grossing dating app of 2017, Tinder, had the second highest consumer spend in apps outside of games, succeeded only by Netflix.

 Image: App Annie, 2018, Spend in Top Dating Apps Nearly Doubled Last Year

 Dating apps also nabbed the top spots in the consumer spend rankings across a number of countries coming in first in the UK and Germany and taking a whopping 6 of the top ten spots in the ever-romantic France.
 Ooh la la.